rossinthecloud/rossinthecloud.github.io/about.md

 - OPITO: Basic Offshore Safety Induction & Emergency Training (BOSIET) with Compressed Air Emergency Breathing (CA-EBS)
 - OPITO: Escape Chute Training (Skyscape)
 - OPITO: Minimum Industry Safety Training (MIST)

+#### Disclaimer ####

+The information in this blog is provided ‘AS IS’ with no warranties and confers no rights.
+This blog does not represent the thoughts, intentions, plans or strategies of my employer.
+It is solely my own personal opinion.
+All code samples are provided ‘AS IS’ without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchant ability and/or fitness for a particular purpose.